Mariem-K/Mariem-K/README.md

 A web developer from France with a background in research and English literature.
 I am currently on an apprenticeship to become a designer developer.

 - 🌱 I’m currently learning Java, Angular, PHP.
 - 🔭 I’m currently working on an application which is designed to help dialysis patients keep track of their needs.
+The application is developed with Java 17 (Springboot 2.7), Angular 14.

 <!--
 **Mariem-K/Mariem-K** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.